Kwang316/T-GAE/README.md

-# T-GAE: Transferable Graph Autoencoder for Network Alignment
+# Copy of T-GAE: Transferable Graph Autoencoder for Network Alignment (Personal Adapation)

 This repository contains code for the paper T-GAE: Transferable Graph Autoencoder for Network Alignment.
 The paper is accepted by Proceedings of the Third Learning on Graphs Conference (LoG 2024)